Yes, boar bristle brushes do indeed use real boar hair.

 They’re especially useful if you’re “no poo” and need to distribute your scalp oil more evenly across your hair.

-However, there are some vegan options that do a decent job, even though none are perfect substitutes.
+And while there’s no perfect ethical alternative, there are some vegan options that do a decent job.

 When it comes to vegan hair brushes, you have 2 main options: sisal and nylon.